Catelyn Stark: Season 4

-In the fourth season opener "Two Swords", Sansa (Sophie Turner) mentions Catelyn's body was thrown in the river.
-This is identical to the novels, as both showcase a mockery of Tully funeral customs.

-However, the aftermath is drastically changed from book to screen.
-Following the fourth season finale episode, "The Children", many fans expressed disappointment that Catelyn's resurrection as Lady Stoneheart was not included.
-In the novels, Arya's direwolf Nymeria retrieves her corpse from the Green Fork, and runs away when humans approach.
-It is later revealed the Brotherhood without Banners found her corpse, and Beric Dondarrion, a six-times resurrected man, gives her the kiss of life, passing on his power to her.
+In the fourth season's opener, "Two Swords", Sansa (Sophie Turner) mentions Catelyn's body was thrown in the river.
+This is identical to the novels, as both mock Tully funeral customs.
+However, the aftermath is drastically different from the book to the screen.
+Following the fourth-season finale, "The Children", many fans expressed disappointment that Catelyn's resurrection as Lady Stoneheart was not included.
+In the novels, Arya's direwolf, Nymeria, retrieves her corpse from the Green Fork and runs away when humans approach.
+It is later revealed that the Brotherhood Without Banners found her corpse, and Beric Dondarrion, a six-times-resurrected man, gives her the kiss of life, passing on his power to her.

 On the idea of portraying Stoneheart, Fairley joked in a 2013 interview: "I'm completely insane, so it mightn't be too much of an acting stretch!"
-She elaborated further on the possibility stating:
+She elaborated further on the possibility, stating:

 For an actor to play something like that, I think visually it would be incredible.
 How do you portray evil, vengeance, lust for revenge?
-What does that do physically to a human being, what do they end up looking like?
+What does that do physically to a human being?
+What do they end up looking like?
 How do they attain it?
 The embodiment of that is something that would be incredibly exciting.
 Even evil people are justified.
 If you're playing a character like that, you have to find a way of liking them.

-Neither showrunners explained the absence, but director Alex Graves explained in 2014 that they were "not sure" about what to "do about it" during production of the previous third season released in 2013.
-Then he revealed there were no plans for the fourth season, if ever.
+Neither showrunner explained the absence, but director Alex Graves explained in 2014 that they were "not sure" what to "do about it" during production of the previous third season, released in 2013.
+Then, he revealed there were no plans for the fourth season, if ever.
 He also admitted that he was unsure of her purpose, while admitting he had not read the novels:

 From what I know of the books, it’s like, Okay, what’s she really there for?
 Because I think she goes around — and it’s vague to me because I haven’t had to direct it, so I haven’t looked at this in detail — but essentially she’s a reaction to the Red Wedding.

-Showrunners David Benioff and D. B. Weiss claimed they'd purposely left her out to avoid spoiling The Winds of Winter and to minimize character resurrections in the series, despite arguments to keep her from author George R. R. Martin.
+Showrunners David Benioff and D. B. Weiss claimed they had purposely left her out to avoid spoiling The Winds of Winter and to minimize resurrections in the series, despite arguments to keep her therein from author George R. R. Martin.

 Season 5

-In the episode "Hardhome", the television adapted version of Arya does not choose the name Cat of the Canals, a secret tribute to her mother, when she poses as an orphan selling oysters.
+In the episode "Hardhome", the television-adapted version of Arya does not choose the name Cat-of-the-Canals, a secret tribute to her mother, when she poses as an orphan selling oysters.
 Instead, "Lana" is the name chosen.